-Acquisition of Bloxbiz Co.
-On October 4, 2021, the Company acquired (i) substantially all of the assets of Bloxbiz Co. ("Bloxbiz") and (ii) the personal goodwill of the founders regarding Bloxbiz's business, as described at Note 4.
-Bloxbiz is a dynamic ad platform designed specifically for metaverse environments.
-Bloxbiz's initial deployment enables brands to advertise across popular Roblox game titles and helps Roblox creators with monetization and game analytics.
+Acquisition of Bloxbiz Co. (doing business as, and hereinafter referred to as "Superbiz").
+On October 4, 2021, the Company acquired (i) substantially all of the assets of Superbiz. and (ii) the personal goodwill of the founders regarding Superbiz's business, as described at Note 4.
+Superbiz is a dynamic ad platform designed specifically for metaverse environments.
+Superbiz's initial deployment enables brands to advertise across popular Roblox game titles and helps Roblox creators with monetization and game analytics.